Great Ocean Walk & Beyond

 Meals: L, D

-We are blessed to be joined by our Aboriginal guide Richard Collopy for part of this walk.
-Richard specialises in interpreting the environment from an aboriginal perspective and offers a wealth of information about how the local flora and fauna have traditionally been used by Aboriginal Australians.
+Today’s walk is a wild one and more challenging because of the hilly terrain and the consistent trail roller coasters, up and down.
 Milanesia Beach is an isolated and hidden beach that receives few visitors and is all the more special for it.
-From here the walk follows spectacular high sea cliffs and passes Ryans Den with breathtaking views all the way back to Cape Otway.
-The scenery along this stretch of the Great Ocean Walk is stunning; the rocky cliffs, bays and caves are truly amazing – keep a lookout for Southern Right whales who migrate towards warmer waters between June and September.
+From Milanesia the walk follows spectacular high sea cliffs and passes Ryans Den with breathtaking views all the way back to Cape Otway.
+The scenery along this stretch of the Great Ocean Walk is stunning; the rocky cliffs, bays and caves provide a wonderful backdrop.
+Because the walking today is quite hilly, there is an option to shorten the walk by walking out at Ryan’s Den (6km).

 Overnight: Moonlight Head